coding4allHQ/coding4all-teacher-handbook/html101/01_intro.md

 # Assignments

+* Watch a video on how the web works ([suggested video](https://www.youtube.com/watch?v=hJHvdBlSxug))
-* ?? create an example page for students to analyse (some kind of HTML sandbox)
+* **PENDING** create an example page for students to analyse (HTML sandbox demonstrations)

-* Reading material on how the web works
+# How to revise

+We recommend revising this session at the start of the next session.
+Here we recommend questions and activities that you can use when revising with students.

+* Ask questions (correcting or expanding on students' response is not necessary unless they reveal a conceptual misunderstanding)
+   - What is the internet?
+   - What is a website?
+   - What is HTML?
+   - What is an HTML tag?